Tyler Nevin Player Props: Tigers vs. Orioles

 - Nevin hit .197 with four doubles, two home runs and 20 walks.

-- Logging a plate appearance in 58 games a season ago, he hit only two round-trippers.
+- He homered in two of 58 games last year, going deep in 1.1% of his plate appearances.

-- Nevin drove in a run in 20.7% of his games last year (12 of 58), with two or more RBIs in three of them (5.2%).
-He had three or more RBIs in one game.
+- In 20.7% of his 58 games a year ago, Nevin picked up an RBI (12 times).
+He also had three games with multiple RBIs (5.2%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.